-Remember that the qualities of vata (made of air and space) are dry, light, cold, rough, subtle/penetrating, mobile, and clear.
-Like increases like is the most basic principle of Ayurveda, so anything with those qualities will increase vata.
+Vata dosha is made of air and space, and its qualities are dry, light, cold, rough, subtle/penetrating, mobile, and clear.
+The most basic principle of Ayurveda is like increases like, so anything with those same qualities will increase vata.

 Also note that the pelvis is the seat of vata (vata really likes to hang out there), so it is not surprising that most women with reproductive issues have some vata component to their imbalance.

-- Pain that is sharp, spasmodic in the lower abdomen or back (caused by intense uterine contractions preventing proper blood flow; cold quality causing constriction)
+- Pain that is sharp, spasmodic in the lower abdomen or back (vata’s cold quality causes constriction, which can lead to uterine contractions that prevent proper blood flow)